Two NI couples share their secrets to having achieved long and happy marriages

 But what is the recipe for an enduring and and successful union?
 How do some people do it?
 What does it actually take to make love last?

-Mari and Garry, who moved to sunny Spain two years ago, said they believe the success of their relationship is down to being best friends, sharing lots of interests and taking care of one another.
+Mari and Garry, who moved to Spain’s sunny Costa Del Sol two years ago, said they believe the success of their relationship is down to being best friends, sharing lots of interests and taking care of one another.

 “We have a lot in common,” said Mari.